Murder by Phone: Plot

+Later the next day, Nat gets into an argument with Meara for not helping him on the case.
+Nat gets followed by a tourist guy who takes pictures and thinks he's working for someone but gets pulled away.
+After being arrested and healed by Stanley, Nat goes to the phone control center to search for evidence that can led to the mystery and finds pairs of phones that were used for the murders.
+After Nat has arrived at Ridley's house, Stanley gets murdered by the phone.

+Nat and Meara go to the commissioner about Stanley's discussion on the phone murders and gets called out.
+Nat goes to Stanley's house for evidence until he realizes that from the video tape player, an address that led to Ridley's house and plays the tape at Ridley's house realizing that Noah Clayton, the tour guide, must be the phone operator, killing people by the use of a phone.
+After Nat leaves, Ridley gets a phone call from Noah and before he can kill her through the phone, Ridley throws it away, not getting killed.

+Nat and other men, along with Ridley, go to the Power company for clues and Nat gets the phone call from Clayton, revealing his innovations for killing people through phones for revenge over perceived injustices.
+Before he kills Nat, the deadly high-frequency sonic pulse he designed for his telephone murders is reversed and sent back through the line, causing Clayton to convulse and a shelf behind him falls on him and is killed.

+The movie ends with the whole mystery solved and Nat gets a call from Al Histlip, the public safety department of the city, congrates him for solving the phone murders and as Ridley leaves to go home, Nat calls out "I'll call you" before the high pitch beeping noises come again and the movie cuts out to the credits.

 Novel

 The movie was preceded by a novel called Phone Call written by the screenwriters Michael Butler and Dennis Shryack by author Jon Messman.
 It was published in 1979, three years before the film version.
 It is never credited in the film's credits.
 The link was mentioned on the cover in later editions of the book.

 Production

 The film was filmed in 1980 in Toronto, Ontario.
 The working title of the film was Bells, which appeared on early promotional material, but it was changed to Murder by Phone before it was released.

 Music

 The score by John Barry is electronic, played entirely with synthesisers.
 This was a rarity for Barry.
 Whilst he composed and conducted the score, it was performed by Jonathan Elias and John Petersen.
 Elias later went on to work with Barry on the scores for Jagged Edge and A View to a Kill.